EpicentralLabs/docs/src/products/opx.md

 # OPX
 ---
-OPX is our DeFi Options Exchange and flagship product.
-This is the machine that makes everything function.
-The place where it all happens and where traders come to trade options for eligible Solana tokens.
-The Epicentral Labs DAO determines which currencies are eligible via [governance](https://www.epicentrallabs.com/dao).
+OPX is our Decentralized Options Exchange protocol and flagship product.
+Users engage with OPX to enter into, and exit from, options contracts - realizing their P&L's.

 The three words that best describe OPX are:

-Design
+- Design
-Experience
+- Experience (Efficient?)
-Simplicity
+- Simplicity

+Options-trading can be complicated enough, so we designed OPX to be user-friendly - especially for first-time options traders.
+Yet, we also wanted to ensure that the technical metrics were concisely displayed so that seasoned traders could use it to their strategic advantage!

-Options-trading can be complicated enough.
-Epicentral Labs designed OPX specifically to be UI-friendly and information efficient.
-On the trading page you will see expiration dates, values, strike prices, and option “greeks” articulately displayed before you; Its all the information you could need without being overwhelmed.
+On the trading page you will see values, strike prices, expiration dates and option “greeks” articulately displayed before you; Its all the information you could need without being overwhelmed.

-This product should appeal to investors as well, because this is how OPX generates revenue.
-Fees are collected per transaction earning yield for xLABS holders (Insert link here).
+## Revenue

+OPX generates revenue fees when users open and close their positions - please visit the **Fee** page for more details on how fees are calculated.

+## Eligibility

+Epicentral Labs, DAO LLC members determine which tokens are eligible via trade on OPX by voting on proposals via [governance](https://www.epicentrallabs.com/dao).